mulrooneydesign/GLSL-notes/README.md

 ## Common Functions

 #### Abs
-Returns the absolute value of a parameter
+Returns the absolute value of a parameter.
+Returns 1 for -1.
+Absolute values are the same value but not negative.
 ```glsl
 abs(x, min, max);
 ```